 10. Volkswagen Atlas

 The Atlas is by far Volkswagen’s largest SUV to date.
 Since its initial release in 2018, the three-row SUV has garnered attention, and Volkswagen has no plans to let up with the massive SUV.
-The 2022 Volkswagen Atlas boasts significant design improvements inside and out over what we all saw in 2021.
+The 2023 Volkswagen Atlas has significant design improvements inside and out over what we all saw in 2021.

 The vehicle’s 3.6L V6 engine, which produces 276 horsepower and 265 lb-ft of torque, stays the same.
 The huge SUV’s sophisticated safety features, which include hands-free self-parking technology, rear cross-traffic alert, and pedestrian detection, among many others, are what makes it most appealing in addition to its performance.